Checkmarx/Kotlin-SCP/src/m3-insecure-communication/README.md

 then an adversary will be able not only to steal the data but also to play Man-in-the-Middle (MitM) attacks.

-The following video demonstrates Insecure Communications exploitation on our Kotlin mobile application.
-The movie starts with network monitoring, what gives adversary access to exchanged data and then, in the second part, application's network traffic will be actually modified.
+The following video demonstrates Insecure Communications exploitation on [Kotlin Goat][0] mobile application.
+The movie shows network monitoring, what gives adversary access to exchanged data nevertheless, due to insecure communication, Man-in-the-Middle (MitM) would also be possible.

 <center>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/0onwBnAvWI4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>